cometbft/knowledge-base/protocols/abci/addressing-1174.md

 Can we come up with a set of weaker requirements that applications unable to fulfill the current ABCI 1.0 requirements can still fulfill?
+Can we maintain modularity with these new requirements?
 Is this set of weaker requirements still strong enough to guarantee consensus _termination_?

 ## Solution Proposed